dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 All other types are not always-exhaustive.
 Then:

-*   It is a compile-time error if the cases in a switch statement or switch collection element are not exhaustive and the static type of the matched value is an always-exhaustive type. *There is no error if a switch statement is not exhaustive when the type is not an always-exhaustive type.*
+*   It is a compile-time error if the cases in a switch statement are not exhaustive and the static type of the matched value is an always-exhaustive type. *There is no error if a switch statement is not exhaustive when the type is not an always-exhaustive type.*

 *   It is a compile-time error if the cases in a switch expression are not exhaustive. *This is an error even if the matched value type is not an